machteldbogels/handsonlabs/README.md

-Generally speaking, you can find very comprehensive learning paths per technology and domain on [aka.ms/learn](https://aka.ms/learn).
+Generally speaking, you can find very comprehensive learning paths per technology and domain throught the [Microsoft Documentation](https://docs.microsoft.com/en-us/) as well as the learning page on [aka.ms/learn](https://aka.ms/learn).